 - Add the chickpea flour, the turmeric, the cumin and the garam masala and stir again, carefully so that all the ingredients are mixed well and making sure the onion is well impregnated.

 - Gradually add the water to tablespoons and we are stirring carefully to avoid lumps.
 We repeat this process until we have poured all the water and obtained a mixture of consistent texture.

 - In a deep frying pan, heat the oil over high heat, without getting to smoke, and while, we take spoonfuls of the mixture and, with hands smeared in oil, we give them rounded and slightly flattened, carefully.

 - When we have the bhajis formed and the oil is very hot (without getting to smoke), we toss them in the pan in batches and fry them for 3 minutes, turning them over half the time to make sure they brown evenly.

 - When we have all the golden bhajis uniformly, we take them out of the pan and put them to drain in a colander or kitchen paper to remove the excess oil.
 When they are well drained, we serve them.

-- It is important that the dough has a dense texture, so if when you add the water little by little, you see that the dough has a consistent texture before you have added it all, you will not need to add more water.
+- It is important that the dough has a dense texture, so if at the time of adding water little by little, you can see that the dough has a consistent texture before it has been poured, it will not be necessary to add more water.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!